texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 This line tells the compiler that if things are included in the `std` namespace, they don't need to lead the name with `std`.
 In the program here, `cout` is a part of the `std` namespace.
 If we did not **use** the `std` namespace, we would write it as `std::cout`.

 {{ site.data.alerts.tip }}
-For the purposes of this camp, just include <code>using namespace std</code> in your programs.
+For the purposes of this camp, just include `using namespace std` in your programs.
 Namespacing will become important if you continue programming, but we only use one namespace in this camp.
 {{ site.data.alerts.end }}

 ```cpp